lucabrunox/opipes/README.md

 ### Use case 1: filter AWS logs without using the AWS filter language

+> This example is to prove that with minimal wrapping it's possible to translate a e.g. bash pipeline to filter logs into a filter in the cloud provider specific language.
+Now if only cloud providers supported the actual grep or sed syntax...

 Set up a log group with some test logs (skip this if you already have logs to work with):

 ```shell